septentrio-gnss/mosaicHAT/README.md

 ### Power Sources

 Schottky diodes (MBRX120LF-TP) are used to insure one-way current direction.
-Decoupling capacirors (100nF and 10uF) are used according to regulator’s datasheet.
+Decoupling capacitors (100nF and 10uF) are used according to regulator’s datasheet.
 Following is the power part of schematic.

 <img src="doc_resources/regulator_sch.PNG" width="60%">